avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-29-3-create-device-security-profile.md

 1. Click on the **CREATE NEW PROFILE** link.
 	 ![](assets/avs-create-new-security-profile.png)

-2. Enter the following
+2. Enter a Name and Description for your security profile (shown here are some examples)
-	 - **Security Profile Name**: Alexa Voice Service Sample App Security Profile
+	 - **Security Profile Name**: Intel Workshop Security Profile
-	 - **Security Profile Description**: Alexa Voice Service Sample App Security Profile Description
+	 - **Security Profile Description**: Intel Workshop
 	 - Click **Next**.

-   **Note:** These are suggested values.
-You provide custom information for **Security Profile Name** and **Security Profile Description**.

   	 Client ID and Client Secret will be generated for you.

 3. Select **Web** from the Web - Android/Kindle - iOS options under **Security Profile ID** in the **Platform Information** section.